 The very last days of this lovely motorcar looking stock are here.
-Our coachbuilder has started with cutting away large parts of the car to reveal the space frame and to generate a good base for our #BreadvanHommage design.
-How he went about this process:
+Our coachbuilder has started with cutting away large parts of the car.
+This reveals the space frame and generates a good base for our #BreadvanHommage design.

-Although this methodology is helpful, most of this process is based on extensive experience by the coachbuilder – as many different parameters are also determining what and how to delete the metal outer shell of a vehicle.
+Although this methodology is helpful, most of this process is based on extensive experience by the coachbuilder.
+Many different parameters are also determining what and how to delete the metal outer shell of a vehicle.
 After the team has established which parts have to be removed they are taken of in one go, where possible.
-In this case the entire rear end was cut off in a single piece, so it can be reused.
-Once the original sheet metal has been removed, there is literally room for creativity.
+In one single piece the entire rear end was cut off.
+The element can now be reused on another car.
+Once the original sheet metal has been removed, there is literally space for creativity.
 The construction of the new frame can start, based on the design sketches we will show next week.

 The basic shape of the car will be generated in a metal frame smaller than the actual design of the car.
-This mounting will be the base for a layer of automotive design modelling clay which helps us to translate the sketches into a three dimensional sculpture.
+This mounting will be the base for a layer of automotive design modelling clay.
+This clay helps us to translate the sketches into a three dimensional sculpture.
 The clay modelling however is still far away, first we will look at the design sketches, next week in Breadvan_update_007.
 Watch this space!